 How will I feel straight after the operation?

 You will be given painkillers for the first few days, both whilst in hospital and also to take home with you.
 You will be able to eat and drink within a few hours of having the operation.
 You are likely to have a catheter in for a couple of days or so.
 This is a thin tube going into your bladder, which drains urine.
-Some women also have a drain coming out of their wound for a day or so.
+Some women also have a drain coming out of their tummy (abdomen) close to the wound for a day or so.

 It is very common to have some light bleeding from the vagina, which can last for up to six weeks.
-If you have any stitches then they are usually removed between five and seven days after your operation.
+If you have any stitches which need removal, this is usually done between five and seven days after your operation.

 How long will it be before I can return to normal?